 To make dragon boat racing a mass participation sport throughout the whole 32 counties of Ireland and make the sport accessible to all ages and abilities.

-- Encourage the development of dragon boat clubs – Regular mixed, junior & BCS.
+- Encourage the development of dragon boat clubs – Regular, mixed, junior and breast cancer survivor (BCS).

 - Encourage the highest standards of paddle sport.

 - Promote and develop physical activity particularly in the junior age range

 - Raise awareness about lifestyle and health management in the areas of health, exercise and nutrition.